vrunoa/Spidey/README.md

 Spidey
 ======

-Web search engine project, python development of the engine core and plugins for different types of search on differents sites
+Old web search engine project, python development of the engine core and plugins for different types of search on differents sites

 This project included knowledge of: